Spirent/iTest-assets/Libraries/DUTs/Community/di_ADB/README.md

 Argument | Description
 ------------ | -------------
-rooted | true: UE is rooted
-false: UE is not rooted
+rooted | true: UE is rooted<br>false: UE is not rooted
 ### shellGetFileSize
 Return the size of a file from the specified location